+Loud, rambunctious, and very intelligent, crows are most often associated with a long history of fear and loathing.
+They are considered pests by farmers trying to protect their crops and seedlings.
+How Crows Recognize Individual Humans, Warn Others, and Are Basically Smarter Than You.
+Talking Pied Crow Asks People Passing By on Street ‘Y’alright Love?’ in a Strong Yorkshire Accent.
 This Reddit Thread About A Woman Who Accidentally Created An Army Of Crows Is The Best Bird Story You'll Read Today.
 A viral thread, shared on Reddit's r/legaladvice and resurfacing on Twitter, raised the question of whether you can get in trouble for inciting crows to attack others.

 Redditor u/cranne inquired about whether she would be held legally responsible if crows that she was taking care of, which suddenly became her bodyguards, attacked people.
 "Am I liable if my murder attempts murder? " she quipped.
 Guy Built A Bird Feeder That Accepts Bottle Caps For Food, And These Wild Magpies Love It.
 It’s mind-blowing to see animals learn meaningful tricks.

 Magpies are pretty smart as birds go—so smart in fact that they now set an example with recycling trash Image credits: Hans Forsberg.
 Smartest Birds: How Smart Are Crows Compared to Humans?
 In a study, crows performed a complex task that involved hundreds of firing sensory analytical neurons.

 Crows can do jobs, share knowledge, and even ritualistically mourn their dead.What this new study suggests is still being interpreted in the scientific community.
 In what now feels like an annual update, crows are even more surprisingly smart than we thought.
 How To Tell These Jerks Apart (Bonus Palate Cleanser) Crows Sometimes Have Sex With Their Dead.
 Why Crows Hold Noisy Funerals for Their Fallen Friends.
 The tale of the dodo is one of the most famous stories of extinction in all natural history.

 Native only to the tiny island of Mauritius in the Indian Ocean, the birds had never learned any reason to be fearful of humans, so when European explorers first began to visit the island in the 17th century, the dodos were apparently so unsuspecting they could be picked up by hand straight from the wild and killed.
 Although the dodo was never a particularly numerous species (the fact that it was flightless made it susceptible to floods and forest fires, which apparently kept its population naturally low), within less than a century of its discovery, interference by humans had led to its extinction.